Towards Precise Intra-camera Supervised Person Re-identification: Experiments

 \subsection{Comparison with the State-of-the-Arts}

-In this section, we compare our approach (named as Precise-ICS) with all existing ICS person Re-ID methods, including MTML~\cite{zhu2019intra}, PCSL~\cite{qi2019progressive} and ACAN~\cite{qi2019intra}.
-The comparison results are presented in Table~\ref{compare_SOTA_table1} in terms of mAP(\%), Rank-1(\%), Rank-5(\%), and Rank-10(\%).
+In this section, we compare our approach (named as Precise-ICS) with all existing ICS person Re-ID methods, including MTML~\cite{zhu2019intra}, PCSL~\cite{qi2019progressive}, ACAN~\cite{qi2019intra}, and MATE~\cite{zhu2020intra}.
 From the results we observe that the proposed approach outperforms the other ICS methods by a great margin.
-More specifically, the mAP is 14.2\%, 18.5\%, and 10.6\% higher and the Rank-1 accuracy is 6.1\%, 11.9\%, and 9.4\% higher than the best performances obtained by other methods on Market1501, DukeMTMC-ReID, and MSMT17 respectively.
-Even the model using only the intra-camera learning part (Precise-ICS: $\mathcal{M}_5$) performs consistently better than all existing ICS methods, indicating that the proposed components in our intra-camera learning can exploit per-camera labels much more thoroughly.
+More specifically, the mAP is 12.5\%, 15.4\%, and 10.6\% higher and the Rank-1 accuracy is 4.4\%, 6.7\%, and 9.4\% higher than the best performances obtained by other methods on Market1501, DukeMTMC-ReID, and MSMT17 respectively.
+Even the model using only the intra-camera learning part (Precise-ICS: $\mathcal{M}_5$ shown in Table~\ref{ablation_table}) performs better than existing ICS methods, indicating that the proposed components in our intra-camera learning can exploit per-camera labels much more thoroughly.

-In addition, we also compare our work with state-of-the-art methods under different supervision settings, including four fully supervised methods (OSNet~\cite{zhou2019osnet}, DGNet~\cite{zheng2019dgnet}, BoT~\cite{luo2019trick}, PCB~\cite{sun2018beyond}) and four unsupervised methods (ECN \cite{zhong2019invariance}, AE~\cite{ding2019adaptive}, BUC~\cite{lin2019aBottom}, UGA~\cite{wu2019graph}).
+In addition, we also compare our work with state-of-the-art methods under different supervision settings, including four fully supervised methods and four unsupervised methods.
 As expected, our approach achieves much higher performance than the unsupervised methods no matter if they transfer knowledge from extra datasets or not.
-Meanwhile, our approach is better than PCB~\cite{sun2018beyond}, which is an effective fully supervised method developed two years ago.
-Our approach is even comparable to recent supervised methods on Market1501 and DukeMTMC-ReID.
+Meanwhile, our approach is better than an effective supervised method PCB~\cite{sun2018beyond}, and is even comparable to recent supervised methods (DGNet~\cite{zheng2019dgnet}, BoT~\cite{luo2019trick}) on Market1501 and DukeMTMC-ReID.
 The results demonstrate the potential for the ICS Re-ID task to achieve high Re-ID performance while dramatically reduce labeling cost, making this supervision setting more scalable to real-world applications.